Highly Sensitive People/Empaths

 Characteristics of Highly Sensitive People/Empaths

-For more information about what defines Highly Sensitive People/Empaths, you can check out the blog I wrote on the topic.
-(I cannot even count how many times I get feedback from the blog with people saying “My entire life makes sense now!”.
-Even the magazine for which I wrote the article still gets calls about it!).
+For more information about what defines Highly Sensitive People/Empaths, you can check out a blog we have on the topic.
+(We often get feedback from people who have read the blog saying “My entire life makes sense now!”.
+Even the magazine for which it was written still gets calls about it!).
 In a nutshell, Highly Sensitive People/Empaths make up around 20% of the population and represent a part of the population who tend to have rich and complex inner lives and become highly affected by unpleasant situations.
 Some researchers have even found a genetic link to the experience of Highly Sensitive People/Empaths.

 It is not that Highly Sensitive People/Empaths are “weak,” “too sensitive,” or offended easily.
 Their body chemistry is simply different than the rest of the population – they get stressed more quickly, more intensely, and for longer than a non-sensitive person.
 What would not affect the average person can deeply affect Highly Sensitive People/Empaths, causing them to be anxious or stressed for a very long time.